-Last updated June 11, 2016.
+Last updated June 7, 2017.

 In 2016, I was an Honorable Mention for the NSF Graduate Research Fellowship Program.

-This site doubles as my personal blog.
-Posts range from explanations of research papers to observations of my life and stupid jokes.
+Blog posts range from explanations of research papers to observations of my life and stupid jokes.
 I post whenever I have the time to, meaning not very often.
 (Disclaimer: the views expressed here are my own, not those of my employer.)